observatorium/observatorium/docs/usage/getting-started.md

 * Now open your web browser and go to `http://localhost:3000`.
 The default username is `admin` and the default password is `admin`.
 * A Prometheus datasource for the `test-oidc` tenant should be already created for you.

 You can now go the the `Explore` tab to run queries against the Observatorium API.
+For example, you can run `sum(rate(process_cpu_seconds_total{job="kube-state-metrics"}[1m])) by (job)` to view the cpu usage (in seconds) of kube-state-metrics.

+Alternatively, you can view one of the pre-installed dashboards, like `Prometheus / Overview`, to see metrics about Prometheus.